NBA Rumors: Kevin Durant Describes Time With Golden State Warriors As A ‘Life-Changing Experience’

 — Chris Haynes (@ChrisBHaynes) August 7, 2019

 Kevin Durant’s free-agency decision in the summer of 2016 didn’t only change his life but also the entire NBA landscape.
-After Durant joined the 73-win Warriors’ team that retained the core of Stephen Curry, Klay Thompson, and Draymond Green, Golden State had become the heavy favorite to win the NBA championship title for three straight years.
+After Durant joined the 73-win Warriors’ team that retained the core of Stephen Curry, Klay Thompson, and Draymond Green, Golden State had become the heavy favorite to win the NBA championship for three straight years.
 Unfortunately, the Warriors failed to join the elite three-peat club last season as they were dethroned by Kawhi Leonard and the Toronto Raptors in the NBA Finals 2019.

-As of now, Kevin Durant has a new goal in mind which is to help the Nets win their first NBA championship title.
-After the successful acquisition of Durant, Kyrie Irving, and DeAndre Jordan in the 2019 NBA free agency, the Nets have managed to turn themselves from a mediocre team to a legitimate title contender in the Eastern Conference.
+As of now, Durant has a new goal in mind which is to help the Nets win their first NBA championship title.
+After the successful acquisition of Durant, Kyrie Irving, and DeAndre Jordan in the 2019 NBA free agency period, the Nets have managed to turn themselves from an above-average team to a legitimate title contender in the Eastern Conference.
 Unfortunately, Nets’ fans will be needing to wait a little longer to see Durant play again on the court as he’s expected to spend most of the 2019-20 NBA season recovering from an injury.

 Meanwhile, despite losing Kevin Durant, the Warriors remain as a legitimate threat in the deep Western Conference.
 It’s worth noting that the Warriors didn’t lose Durant in the 2019 NBA free agency without getting in return.
 In a sign-and-trade deal with the Nets, the Warriors managed to acquire All-Star point guard D’Angelo Russell in exchange for Durant.